j4zzcat/viewport/README.md

     -s 'my-back-camera=rtsps://192.168.1.246:7441/EFDHIpxfo3zYC?enableSrtp'
 ```

-To get to the viewport, open a web browser and navigate to http://localhost:8777/viewport.html.
+To get to the viewport, open a web browser and navigate to: http://localhost:8777/viewport.html.

 &nbsp;
 ## Raspberry Pi Quickstart